Assessment

 Extending (EXT): The student demonstrates a sophisticated understanding of the concepts and competencies relevant to the expected learning.

-*SG, IE, and W may also be applied to K-9 reporting.
+*F, IE, and W may also be applied to K-9 reporting.
 See chart above.

 WORK HABITS: Are typically assessed with an invitation for parent and student involvement.
 Grading Scale: Good, Satisfactory, or Needs Improvement.
 This assessment is visible within the Planner reporting template but does not appear on the report card that is emailed to the family.